ruchisaini4j/BookMyHotelMS/README.md

 Use userid as cr1 and password as pass to login

-You will see the home page with links to check yourregistration details, existing bookings and search hotels for booking
+You will see the home page with links to check yourregistration details, existing bookings and search hotels

 Search hotels using city as noida,state as up and country as india

-book the hotel
+Book the hotel

 ## Eureka Server
 Run the Eureka Server